KarolKarnas/ilustrografia.com/README.md

 ### Seed Database

-You can use the following commands to seed the database with some sample users and products as well as destroy all data
+In the backend you can use the following commands to seed the database with some sample users and products as well as destroy all data

 ```
+cd backend

 # Import data
 npm run data:import